typemytype/batchRoboFontExtension/README.md

 The option to preserve hints, only optional when a TTF is provided, will not autohint the binary TTF font.

 Full support for `ttfautohint` and all of the different settings.

+A suffix can be added to the file name.
+The suffix can contain [date time formatting](https://docs.python.org/2/library/time.html#time.strftime).

 Batch will also generate a HTML preview that with some simple presents.